 - SquareTrade: This Allstate company will protect most of your electronic devices — from iPhones to appliances — at a cost that may be cheaper than buying an extended warranty or an insurance plan through your wireless carrier.

-- Trov: This product is currently available in Arizona, Delaware, Nevada, South Dakota, Georgia and Wyoming and the company is rapidly expanding to other states.
+- Trov: This product provides on-demand insurance.
 Using an app, you create an inventory of your most valued possessions.
 These can include electronics, musical instruments, photography equipment and clothes.
 You decide when you want to insure specific items and, using the Trov app, turn insurance coverage on or off at any time.
+Trov is currently available in 12 states plus the District of Columbia.

 Have you reviewed your insurance rates lately?
 Any surprises?
 Share with us in comments below or on our Facebook page.